top of page

-Parents are often told injuries are just part of sports.
-Coaches say the game is physical.
-Athletes shrug off aches, compensation patterns, and movement restrictions because discomfort becomes normalized somewhere between travel tournaments, showcase seasons, and year-round competition.
+Parents are often told that injuries are just part of sports.
+Coaches emphasize the physical nature of the game.
+Athletes frequently shrug off aches, compensation patterns, and movement restrictions.
+Discomfort becomes normalized amid travel tournaments, showcase seasons, and year-round competition.

-There is truth in the fact that sport carries inherent risk, but after more than two decades in sports medicine and performance, I can tell you with complete confidence that many injuries are not random events.
+There is truth in the fact that sport carries inherent risk.
+However, after more than two decades in sports medicine and performance, it is clear that many injuries are not random events.

-They are predictable breakdowns that were quietly building for weeks, months, or sometimes years before the athlete ever grabbed a hamstring, rolled an ankle, or felt something “suddenly” give way.
+Injuries are often predictable breakdowns that build up over weeks, months, or even years.
+They occur before an athlete grabs a hamstring, rolls an ankle, or feels something “suddenly” give way.

-One of the more frustrating realities in athlete development is how often highly motivated athletes are rewarded for compensating instead of moving well.
-A talented high school soccer player can dominate despite poor deceleration mechanics.
+One frustrating reality in athlete development is how often highly motivated athletes are rewarded for compensating instead of moving well.
+For instance, a talented high school soccer player can dominate despite poor deceleration mechanics.
+A baseball player may throw hard while leaking force through rotational inefficiency.
+Similarly, a basketball athlete can jump impressively despite asymmetrical loading patterns that stress one side of the body more than the other.

-Performance can temporarily hide dysfunction, which is exactly why so many families assume everything is fine until it clearly is not.
+Performance can temporarily mask dysfunction.
+This is why many families assume everything is fine until it clearly is not.

-At Stadium Performance, this is one of the most important reasons we emphasize comprehensive athlete assessments and proactive injury risk screening instead of waiting for pain to dictate decision-making.
-By the time an athlete feels something obvious, the dysfunction has often been present for quite some time.
+At Stadium Performance, this is one of the key reasons for emphasizing comprehensive athlete assessments and proactive injury risk screening.
+Waiting for pain to dictate decision-making is not effective.
+By the time an athlete feels something obvious, the dysfunction has often been present for a long time.

 What Movement Dysfunction Actually Means

-The term biomechanics gets thrown around casually, but in practical terms, it simply refers to how the body produces, transfers, and absorbs force during movement.
-Sport is not just about generating power.
-It is about controlling power.
+The term biomechanics is often used casually.
+In practical terms, it refers to how the body produces, transfers, and absorbs force during movement.
+Sport is not just about generating power; it is about controlling it.
 Sprinting, cutting, jumping, rotating, landing, accelerating, and decelerating all place enormous demands on the body’s ability to coordinate multiple systems simultaneously.
 When one area lacks mobility, stability, strength, timing, or control, another area inevitably compensates.

 That compensation is where problems begin.

-I learned this lesson early in sports medicine.
-Whether working with collegiate football, women’s soccer, professional baseball players, or within professional organizations, the pattern remained remarkably consistent.
-The athletes who broke down rarely came out of nowhere.
-When you reviewed movement quality honestly, the clues were almost always there.
+This lesson is learned early in sports medicine.
+Whether working with collegiate football players, women’s soccer teams, or professional baseball players, the pattern remains consistent.
+Athletes who break down rarely do so out of nowhere.
+A thorough review of movement quality reveals clues that were often overlooked.

 Why Talented Athletes Get Away With Bad Movement for Too Long

-This is why injury surprises families so often.
+This is why injuries surprise families so often.

 The athlete says, “I felt fine.”